evilthreads669966/mechtron/README.md

 - You can use a client's ID anywhere you can use an IP address and vice versa.
 - A client will have a new ID number assigned to it when it reconnects.
 - The ID number is to the left of the IP address.
+- if you follow the client script name with '&' it will run it in the background.

 ## Commands
 <table>